tudocomp/tudocomp/docs/Documentation.md

 It is expected that for any encoder, there is a corresponding decoder that restores the original output.
-In order to enforce this, encoder and decoder implementations are typically encapsulated in an outer `Coder` class that inheirty from `Algorithm`.
+In order to enforce this, encoder and decoder implementations are typically encapsulated in an outer `Coder` class that inherit from `Algorithm`.
 This design pattern allows for separation of encoding and decoding functionality while retaining the ability to instantiate both from a template type (ie. the outer class).